Healthdirect Free Australian health advice you can count on.

 • becoming pale, floppy or dizzy, or collapsing

 If your child has any symptoms of egg allergy, see your doctor.
-Special blood tests can diagnose the cause of allergic reactions.
-Don’t trust other tests that may be offered online or from people without proper medical qualifications.
+Special blood and skin tests can help diagnose the cause of allergic reactions.

 Packaged foods that contain egg must state this in bold print in the ingredient list on the label.
 Always check food labels, especially with any food or brand of food that you have not used before.
-Food Standards Australia New Zealand has a long list of foods that can contain egg.

 Common foods that often contain egg include: